Cygnetise

 Enhancing fraud prevention with digital tools

-As the NHS continues to embrace digitalisation, new advanced technologies, like that offered by Cygnetise, offer an innovative solution to further secure and streamline the management of authorised signatories.
+As the NHS continues to embrace digitalisation, new advanced technologies, like that offered by Cygnetise, offer an innovative solution to secure further and streamline the management of authorised signatories.
 Cygnetise provides a tamper-proof, decentralised record that logs every change made to the authorised signatory data.
 This technology is particularly beneficial for the NHS, as it offers real-time visibility and auditable traceability, ensuring that any attempt to modify authorisations is securely recorded and easily verifiable.

 With a digital approach, the NHS can better manage signatory changes and approvals across its extensive network, allowing for quicker, more efficient updates and reducing the risk of human error.
 The implementation of such technology would align well with NHS Counter Fraud Authority (NHSCFA) standards, helping the organisation to further safeguard its resources and enhance overall compliance.